AvdhootJadhav/Mailer-man/README.md

 # Spring-Mail-Service

-A simple mail service demo using Spring.
+A simple mail service using Spring Boot.